Georgia Adopts foreign Influence Law Despite Protests - UrduPoint

 Georgia Adopts 'foreign Influence' Law Despite Protests

-Tbilisi, (APP - UrduPoint / Pakistan Point News - 28th May, 2024) Georgia's parliament on Tuesday voted into law a controversial "foreign influence" bill, overriding a presidential veto despite weeks-long mass protests and warnings from the West that it could jeopardise the country's path to the European Union.
+Tbilisi, (APP - UrduPoint / Pakistan Point News - 29th May, 2024) Georgia's parliament voted on Tuesday to adopt a divisive "foreign influence" law targeting NGOs and the media, overcoming a presidential veto on the bill despite Western warnings the move could jeopardise the country's path to the European Union.

-The law -- which critics compare to repressive Russian legislation used to silence dissent -- targets NGOs and media, obligating groups that receive at least 20 percent of their funding from abroad to register as "organisations pursuing the interests of a foreign power."
+The law, which critics have compared to repressive Russian legislation used to silence dissent, forces groups receiving at least 20 percent of funding from abroad to register as "organisations pursuing the interests of a foreign power."

-The proposal has drawn fierce backlash from Western governments including the United States, which said the measure risked "stifling" freedom of expression in the Black Sea Caucasus nation.
+The proposal has drawn fierce opposition from Western governments including the United States, which said the measure risked "stifling" freedom of expression in the Black Sea Caucasus nation.

-Brussels has warned the measure is "incompatible" with the ex-Soviet republic's longstanding bid for EU membership, which is enshrined in the country's constitution and supported -- according to opinion polls -- by more than 80 percent of the population.
+Brussels warned the measure was "incompatible" with the ex-Soviet republic's longstanding bid for EU membership, which is enshrined in the country's constitution and supported -- according to opinion polls -- by more than 80 percent of the population.

 Lawmakers voted 84 to 4 to pass the bill on Tuesday, after overriding pro-EU President Salome Zurabishvili's veto.

-Most opposition MPs walked out of the chamber ahead of the vote.
+Most opposition MPs walked out of the 150-seat chamber ahead of the vote.

-The EU said that it "deeply regrets" the law's adoption, with foreign affairs chief Josep Borrell saying the bloc was "considering all options to react to these developments".
+The EU said that it deeply regretted the law being adopted, and foreign affairs chief Josep Borrell said the bloc was "considering all options to react to these developments".

-Waving Georgian and EU flags, a large crowd of protesters outside parliament shouted "Russian slaves!" during the vote.

-Georgia has been gripped by a wave of unprecedented rallies for the past seven weeks, since the ruling Georgian Dream party revived the plans, which are similar to measures it dropped last year after a public outcry.

 Recent Stories